Jahangir-B/hangman-ml-challenge/README.md

-# Hangman ML Challenge - Student Package
+# Hangman ML Challenge - User Package

 A machine learning challenge where you build an intelligent Hangman bot and web interface using Python.